-The backgound to this oscillator is a challenge from my brother (in3.de) who has been so kind to come up with a design for the oscillators I have created so far.
-He turned the game arround and asked me to come up with an oscillator to fulfill the design, which he now created and which you can see above.
+The backgound to this oscillator is a challenge from my brother (in3.de) who has been so kind to come up with designs for the oscillators I have created so far.
+He turned the game around and asked me to come up with an oscillator to fulfill the design, which he now created and which you can see above.

 Tame the oscillator to your needs…